 8 Best Beaches in Jamaica: The Hidden Gem Guide

-There are a few hidden gem beaches around Jamaica’s vibrant coastline!
+We spent a month searching for the best beaches in Jamaica and along the vibrant coastline, we discovered plenty of hidden gems that showcase the island’s natural beauty.
 It’s one of the most beautiful of the Caribbean Islands, with photo opportunities unlike anywhere else.
 If you’re looking for the best beaches in Jamaica, this guide will give you travel tips and photo inspiration to satisfy your wanderlust.

 As a side note, we had no issues with our travels (a month-long road trip around the island), despite the country being in a “state of emergency”.
 Even though many travel websites suggested to “stay in your resort”, we had no problem driving around the island’s rugged coastline.